Dogtra Collar Buying Guide 2023

 The Pathfinder2 has a 9-mile range and comes with e-collar and GPS functionalities.
 Meanwhile, the Pathfinder2 MINI, the compact version, is packed with nearly all the features of its big brother.
 The only differences are its 4-mile range and smaller receiver design, which is ideal for smaller dogs.

 (Note: Dogtra has yet to launch the Pathfinder2 TRX.)

 The 2300NCP remote training collar is an advanced-level remote trainer that’s ideal for training dogs for competition or K9 work.
 Unlike other Dogtra collars, this model is expandable to a 2-Dog system.
 You can simply buy another compatible collar and sync it to the same remote transmitter.

 T&B stands for Training and Beeper.
-This line of e-collars is designed for upland hunters.
+The 2700 T&B is designed for upland hunters.

 The 3500X remote trainer is a professional-grade device that’s recommended for advanced handlers.
 With a range of 1.5 miles, it’s one of the farther-reaching Dogtra remote training collars and includes static stimulation, vibration, and tone options.
 This model is expandable to a 2-Dog system, but you can also buy a 2-Dog model, the 3502X.

 The Dogtra EDGE series is perfect for demanding training adventures, whether you’re a professional or a dedicated amateur.
 This line has a 1-mile range and is more expandable than other Dogtra models.

 Finally, we have the Dogtra 200NCPT PetsTEK Edition.
 This co-branded remote training collar comes with much of the same features as the 1900S, with one key difference – it has a tone function.